 Posted by Doug White on Monday, February 29, 2016 - 17:30 | Follow me

 Friday might be fun, but Tuesday’s the day to get stuff done.
-Tuesday, after all, ranks as the most productive day of the week, according to an Accountemps survey of managers.
+Tuesday, after all, gets the highest productivity rankings of all other days of the week, according to an Accountemps survey of managers.
 And we have more than just a Tuesday in our midst — it's a Super Tuesday.

 Super Tuesday is the Tuesday in a presidential election year when 12 states and one territory hold primaries and caucuses in the race for the Democratic and Republican nominations.
 The energy and productivity will be high on this day in the election cycle.

 But enough about politics.
 The second day of the business week has held the top spot in productivity surveys since 1987.
 Check out our slideshow below for research highlights and other historical productivity statistics.

 Meanwhile, how can you turn every day into day of productivity in your workplace?

 Discover these 15 tips for getting what you need to get done, whether it's Tuesday or any other day of the week:

 Too often workers overestimate what they can accomplish and become frustrated by their lack of progress.
 Try a shorter, more realistic to-do list that leaves room for unexpected projects and interruptions will help you be more productive.

 2. Aim for quality, not quantity

 Multitasking seems like a good way to increase productivity, but repeatedly switching gears is mentally taxing and can slow you down.
 Do your best to focus on one item at a time.